projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 User VM
 *******

-Currently, ACRN can boot Linux and Android guest OSes.
+ACRN can boot Linux and Android guest OSes.
 For an Android guest OS, ACRN provides a VM environment with two worlds: normal world and trusty world.
 The Android OS runs in the normal world.
 The trusty OS and security sensitive applications run in the trusty world.
 The trusty